Syria rebels depart eastern Ghouta town on government buses in first surrender

 The northwestern province is the biggest remaining area under rebel control in Syria and its population has been doubled by refugees fleeing other areas.

 But it too is a target for forces loyal to Assad, who vows he will reassert control over the entire country.
-The Observatory said over the past 48 hours air strikes on Idlib had killed at least 57 people.
+The Observatory said that, over the previous 48 hours, air strikes on Idlib had killed at least 63 people.

 Reporting by Firas Makdesi and Kinda Makieh in Damascus; Ellen Francis, Angus McDowall and Lisa Barrington in Beirut.; Editing by Angus MacSwan/Tom Perry